Alcohol and Fatty Liver Disease: Why You Should Stop NOW

 According to Drinkaware (among many, many other reputable sources), there are two main reasons why alcohol is bad for a fatty liver:

-1. Additional liver stress: when the liver breaks down the alcohol, the chemical reaction damages its cells, leading to inflammation and scarring.
+1. Additional liver stress: When the liver breaks down the alcohol, the chemical reaction damages its cells, leading to inflammation and scarring.

 These are just direct effects.
 Indirectly, there are various other things that are just as bad.
 From the high carb intake that alcoholic drinks have to side effects (like having us eat a large, potentially unhealthy meal…) there are plenty of things to be aware of.

-In this case, alcohol will at best delay the healing of our liver, but it might actually do a lot more damage, because the liver is already in a poor shape and unable to properly handle the bad effects alcohol consumption has on it.
+In this case, alcohol will at best delay the healing of our liver, but it might actually do a lot more damage, because the liver is already in a poor shape and unable to properly handle the bad effects of alcohol consumption on it.

 This includes beer, wine and any other type of beverage that has even small percentages of alcohol included – as well as those strong drinks, for sure.

-I went a bit more in depth with two of the main drinks that people usually consume, so if you want the nitty-gritty about them, make sure to do some further reading: why you shouldn’t drink beer, and why you shouldn’t drink wine if you have been diagnosed with a fatty liver.
+I went a bit more in-depth with two of the main drinks that people usually consume, so if you want the nitty-gritty about them, make sure to do some further reading: why you shouldn’t drink beer, and why you shouldn’t drink wine if you have been diagnosed with a fatty liver.

 Not even a single sip?
 Is that even possible?